lubiah/portfolio/src/routes/blog/content/tidy-env-path/index.md

 ## The Path Environment Variable

 The `PATH` environment variable is one of the many available environment variables.
 It is used by the system to locate the needed executable from the command line.
-So basically, when we type any command such as `dir` or `move` or `time`, the terminal will search through the paths in the environment variable `PATH` to locate the needed executable file, if it does not find it, then it returns the 'not recognized' error.
+So basically, when we type any command such as `dir` or `move` or `time`, the operating system will search through the paths in the environment variable `PATH` to locate the needed executable file, if it does not find it, then it returns the 'not recognized' error.

 ## How does it get filled with dead paths?